 The Pros and Cons of Wall-Mounted Faucets

-After thinking through the pros and cons of wall-mounted faucets, I hope you’ve got a better idea if this is the installation for you.
+After thinking through the pros and cons of wall-mounted faucets, I hope you know if this is the installation for you.
 Just remember, wall-mounted faucets can be a bit pricier upfront, but they are likely to last longer than other faucet types.

 Note: Want designer hacks that can literally help you save thousands of dollars?
 Get my Save Big $$$ Cheat Sheet, when you subscribe to my newsletter.
 Fill out the form below and I’ll send it right over.Tags: advantages, advantages and disadvantages, best, best wall mounted faucets, best wall-mounted bathroom faucets, cons, cost, disadvantages, durability, installation, maintenance, problems, pros, pros and cons, repair, versatility, wall mounted faucet, wall-mount vs deck mount faucet, wall-mounted faucet vs deck-mounted faucet, wall-mounted faucet vs floor-mounted faucet, wall-mounted faucets